 The graduate learning goals are intended to provide a framework within which different graduate programs will develop discipline-specific goals.
 These goals embrace the core values and principles inherent in the mission of the University.
 Read more about the graduate learning goals.

-Dr. James Buckley, interim dean of Arts and Sciences is the principal executive officer of the College of Arts and Sciences.
+Dr. Amanda Thomas, Dean of Loyola College, is the principal executive officer of the College of Arts and Sciences.
 She provides vision as well as administrative and academic leadership required to fulfill the mission of the college; supports the faculty in achieving standards of excellence in teaching, curriculum development, scholarly growth, intellectual contributions, and service to the community; promotes efforts to increase diversity in the student body, staff, and faculty; and fosters the Jesuit, Catholic mission of the University.